 Under the supervision and with the participation of our management, including our principal executive officer and principal financial and accounting officer, we conducted an evaluation of the effectiveness of our disclosure controls and procedures as of the end of the fiscal year ended December 31, 2020, as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act.
-Based on this evaluation, our principal executive officer and principal financial and accounting officer have concluded that during the period covered by this report, our disclosure controls and procedures were not effective, because of a material weakness in our internal control over financial reporting.
-A material weakness is a deficiency, or a combination of deficiencies, in internal control over financial reporting, such that there is a reasonable possibility that a material misstatement of the Company's annual or interim financial statements will not be prevented or detected on a timely basis.
-Specifically, the Company's management has concluded that our control around the interpretation and accounting for certain complex features of its Public Shares and related earnings per share calculations were not effectively designed or maintained.
-This material weakness resulted in the restatement of the Company's audited balance sheet as of August 6, 2020, audited annual financial statements as of and for the period ended December 31, 2020, and the Company's interim financial statements and notes for the quarters ended September 30, 2020, March 31, 2021, June 30, 2021, and September 30, 2021.
-Additionally, this material weakness could result in a misstatement of the financial statements that would not be prevented or detected on a timely basis.
+Based on this evaluation, our principal executive officer and principal financial and accounting officer have concluded that during the period covered by this report, our disclosure controls and procedures were effective.